Prospecting is one of the key stages of the sales process.

 10. Follow up, follow up, follow up

 Finally, the fruits of your labor generally do not show up on the first contact.
 Moving a lead from lukewarm to hot requires work.
-This means multiple phone calls, emails, sending additional information, and other follow-up activities.
+This means sending follow up emails, making multiple phone calls, forwarding additional information, and other follow-up activities.

 Research shows that if you haven’t heard back on your email in 24 hours, it’s vital to follow up, as “you have a 21% chance of getting a reply to your second email, if the first goes unanswered.”